 First Church offers a robust food ministry providing food and fellowship.

-Food Pantry: First Church’s Food Pantry serves thousands of households each year.
-Clients may access the services once a week, and are invited to choose their own food.
+First Church’s Food Pantry serves thousands of households each year.
+Clients may receive free groceries once a week, and are invited to choose their own food.

 We register guests on-site during pantry hours for that day's session (no phone registrations).

 We offer on-site registration.
 Once we have checked-in the number of households we are able to serve during a session, the pantry will close registration for that session.
-A photo ID is required along with IDs for all family members.
+A photo ID is required along with IDs for all family members as well as current and dated proof of address.
+Households may be served only ONE TIME each week.
 Food Pantry closures are announced ahead of time on our church Calendar.
 You may wish to call United Way of Dane County 2-1-1 or 608-246-4357.
-Help is available 24 hours a day seven days a week for those times the church pantry is not available.
-Households may be served only ONE TIME each week.
+Help is available 24 hours a day seven days a week for information about community resources.

 Those coming to the Food Pantry are invited to choose food based on what is available and the amount received is based on the size of the household.